Australian cricket team in India in 1979–80: First Test

-Rick Darling's illness was a headache for the Australian selectors – he was first choice opener with Wood as a backup, and either Wood or Dav Whatmore to bat at six.
-Hughes wanted to take three pacemen into the test, Dymock, Hurst and Hogg, leaving room for one spinner – Higgs.
+Though Darling was the first choice opener with Wood as a backup, and either Wood or Dav Whatmore to bat at six, his digestive ailments and his eye injury had weakened him.
+Hughes wanted to take Dymock, Hurst and Hogg as pacemen into the test.
+Higgs was the only spinner.
 Eventually Darling was ruled out and Wood and Whatmore were selected, with Yardley as 12th man.

 India kept a similar team to that which had played in England, with Dilip Doshi making his test debut.
-According to Wisden:

-Ironically, the Australians were better acclimatised than the home side, having practised in these conditions for almost a week, with two pre-Test matches.
-The Indians, however, had just returned from England, the Test match starting only a week after the end of the epic fourth test at The Oval.
-Besides being travel-weary, they had to adjust hurriedly to vast differences in weather, light and pitch conditions.

 Australia began well with centuries to Border (162) and Hughes (100), who had a record third wicket partnership of 222.
 The other Australians batted less well (although several made starts), with Doshi taking 6–103.
 India scored 425 in reply, with Kapil Dev making 83 off 73 balls; Jim Higgs took 7–143.
 Hogg made 2-85.
-According to Wisden:

-The presence of Hogg in the Australian attack presumably influenced the preparation of a pitch slower than usual at Chepauk.
-As it was the Indians were hardly disconcerted by Hogg who, apart from being unable to achieve any pace, had immense trouble in keeping his front foot behind the popping crease.
-The bowler to test the Indian batting was Higgs, who was remarkably tidy for a leg-spinner... suffering only at the hands of Kapil Dev.

 All the Australian bowlers struggled in the heat, and Higgs at times struggled to grip the ball; Hogg was also plagued with no balls.
 Border and Yallop both bowled and Yallop took a wicket.

 Australia responded well in the second innings at first, with Hilditch and Border scoring half centuries as they went to 1–103.
-However a collapse saw Australia crash to 7–175, a lead of only a 140 with a session and a half to go.
+However a collapse saw Australia crash to 7–175.
 "When I got out I thought that was it", admitted Hughes later.

 However Geoff Dymock and Rodney Hogg held out for an hour, then the match was washed out with rain and ended in a draw.

-Hughes later said he felt Australia were lucky to draw.
-"We were in a golden position on the first day, and half way through the second day, but we blew it", he said.
-"We should have got ourselves into a position where we couldn't lose, and then kept the pressure on India...
-Obviously we'll be paying a lot of attention to our batting.
-I thought the top-order batsmen were very disappointing".